+'''

 vxsnap [-g diskgroup] prepare snapshot_volume

+'''

-Failure of vxsnap make for break-off instant snapshots
+Recovering from the failure of vxsnap make for break-off instant snapshots

 If a vxsnap make operation fails during the creation of a third-mirror break-off instant snapshot, the snapshot volume may go into the INSTSNAPTMP state.
 VxVM can usually recover the snapshot volume without intervention.
 However, in certain situations, this recovery may not succeed.
-If this happens, use the following command to delete the snapshot volume:
+If this happens, the snapshot volume must be deleted.